rancorm/git-questions/README.md

 ### Unstage a file or directory

-If you need to remove a file from the staging area.
+If you need to remove a file from the staging area without removing to local file, maybe you `git add` a file by accident and need to remove it.

 ```sh
 git reset HEAD -- $GQ_FILE